turbonomic/vmt-plan/docs/source/install.rst

 Requirements
 -------------

-In order to use vmt-connect you will need to be running a supported version of Python, and install the Requests_ module.
+In order to use vmt-plan you will need to be running a supported version of Python, and install the Requests_ module.

 * Python -- one of the following: